Fine Art Photography Daily

 ©Cristobal Masera, Bujumbura, 2014, courtesy the artist

 It is hard to single out particular standouts as the show impresses with its curatorial coherence and delicate craftsmanship.
 Fernanda Larrain, one of Masera’s mentors and the owner of the photo lab where the artist has been refining his craft over the past years, eloquently notes, “There’s something profoundly captivating about the consistency of his perspective, despite the travels, cameras, and countries.
 There is a vision that weaves its way throughout the exhibition, and it holds immense significance.
 We can unmistakably discern that it’s the hand of the same artist behind each photograph.”
-Larraín, who played a pivotal role in the editing of the accompanying photo book, stands as a steadfast ally to the artist.
-“Going down from 800 photographs to 30 in this exhibition and 90 to the book was a challenge,” remarks Masera, extending his heartfelt gratitude to his fellow analog photographer for her collaboration.
+Larraín, who played a pivotal role in the editing of the accompanying photo book.
+“Going down from 800 photographs to 30 in this exhibition and 90 to the book was a challenge,” remarks Masera, extending his gratitude to his teacher for her collaboration.
 The resulting silver gelatin prints exhibit a remarkable contrast and execution.

 Masera